Oscar Nunez: Career

 Núñez appeared as one of eight judges in the 2010 Miss USA Contest, posing a question about the Arizona undocumented immigrant law to Miss Oklahoma USA, Morgan Elizabeth Woolard.
 Núñez was booed by the audience before finishing the question; however he asked the audience to wait until he finished the question before they reacted.
 Although Woolard replied that she supports the law as a state rights issue, she added that she is against racial profiling.

 In 2014, Núñez co-starred alongside Eliza Coupe and Jay Harrington in the short-lived USA Network comedy series Benched.

 In 2016, Núñez appeared as a regular in the TBS comedy series, People of Earth.

 In 2018, Núñez portrayed State Farm Insurance Agent Cole Perez in a series of commercials.

 In July 2018, Núñez took on the role of Desi Arnaz, starring in the world premiere production of I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a behind-the-scenes stage comedy about I Love Lucy by Gregg Oppenheimer (son of series creator Jess Oppenheimer).
 Recorded before a live audience at the UCLA's James Bridges Theater, the L.A.
 Theatre Works production aired on public radio and has been released on Audio CD and as a downloadable mp3.

 From 2019 to 2020, Núñez portrayed Assistant Principal Carlos Hernandez on the Netflix original comedy series Mr. Iglesias.

 In 2025, Núñez began reprising his role as Oscar from The Office in its spinoff, The Paper, with the character now working at a Toledo, Ohio-based newspaper.
 The show began airing on Peacock on September 4 that year.
+On September 25, 2025, Nuñez appeared on Who Wants to Be a Millionaire alongside his co-star from The Office, Kate Flannery.
+He and Flannery went on to win the million-dollar top prize, becoming only the fourth celebrities and the seventeenth overall to do so, splitting $500,000 each for their respective charities, Philabundance and Planned Parenthood.